University of Beira Interior: Academic year

 The academic year at UBI consists of two semesters.
 The first (autumn and winter semester) is 20 weeks long.
 It runs from mid-September to mid-February and includes classes, work assessment and examinations of students.
 The second (spring and summer semester) is 20 weeks long.
 It runs from mid -February to mid-July and includes classes, work assessment and examinations of students.
 Christmas holidays last two weeks, and Easter break is one week.

 University campus

-Over the years, the UBI had a remarkable evolution and nowadays it is a modern university full of well-equipped laboratories, ateliers, libraries, computer rooms, research centres, and offering a wide range of activities through the students' union (Associação Académica da Universidade da Beira Interior) and university social services.

-The university academic campus is well integrated in the city urban network and it has unique characteristics based on Covilhã industrial roots.
-The city was an important textile centre, once known as the "Portuguese Manchester".
-By the turn of the 21st century, the city had witnessed a restructuring of this industry.
-However, at the same time many factories were not able to meet the requirements of the global market and had to close down.
-Some of their former buildings, after being renovated by the University of Beira Interior, started the 21st century serving the purpose of educating the Portuguese society.

 Over 250,000 m2 of buildings are dedicated to academic activities and social services.
 The university campus is divided into several spaces, called Pólos, which are spread through the city establishing a real symbiosis between the city and the university as a public institution.

 The synopsis below provides information about the Pólos of UBI and its libraries: